rkaraujo/rest-api-spring-boot-2/README.md

 ## Postman

-Arquivo a ser importado no Postman para testes:
+This is a Postman collection that can be imported to make some tests:

 ~~~
 renato-cliente.postman_collection.json